跳至主要内容

 In fact, messaging apps earned the highest customer satisfaction score of any channel, with a CSAT of 98 percent, according to our State of Messaging Report.

-From Apple Business Chat and Facebook Messenger to SMS and embedded messaging, messaging provides brands with a fast, convenient, and secure way to interact with customers.
+From Apple Messages for Business and Facebook Messenger to SMS and embedded messaging, messaging provides brands with a fast, convenient, and secure way to interact with customers.
 It’s rich and interactive capabilities also drive customer engagement.

 For example, Samsung Australia created a Twitter chatbot to give customers personalized TV recommendations.